-8. Work a knife blade in between the two halves of the nearly 22" piece of #18-2 zip cord from the end and separate the leads for a distance of 8" by pulling the two lead halves away from each other.
-Strip off 3/8" of the insulation from the end of each lead and twist the copper to form a neat compact end.
+\square (3) Work a fingernail or knife blade in between the two halves of the #18-2 zip cord at one end and separate the two leads for a distance of 24 inches by pulling the two halves away from each other.
+Cut a piece 17 inches long from one lead and a 3-1/4 inch long piece from the other.
+Strip off 3/8 inch of the insulation from each end of each of the wires and twist the copper to form a neat, compact end.